 Manchester Center and Manchester Village both occupy the narrow “Valley of Vermont,” a fascinating geological region that is a narrow valley region between the Taconic Mountains on the west and the Green Mountains on the east.
 It runs roughly from the Brandon area at the northern end to Bennington in the south, a distance of 85 miles.
 Most of the rocks in the region are limestone or marble.
 Marble quarrying has always been important to the region.
 Mount Equinox, a stray peak from New York’s Taconic Range, thrusts up a full 3,800 feet from the village, rising dramatically behind its namesake hotel.
 Luckily the 1930s Work Progress Administration plan to carve ski trails on Mount Equinox never happened, and Manchester Village retains its serene, white-clapboard good looks.
 The hotel faces the Congregational church, gold-domed Bennington Courthouse, and a few shops.

 Famous-name designer shops line the streets a short quarter mile north in Manchester Center.
 This was “Factory Point” in the 19th century, when sawmills, marble works, and a tannery were powered by the Battenkill River.
 Fears that the former Factory Point might become Vermont’s future factory outlet capital began in the mid-1980s, with the opening of a wood-and-glass shopping complex at the traffic heart of town.
 The strip malls, however, never materialized.
 Instead, the outlets fill old homes and house-sized compounds, blending nicely with shopping landmarks like the stunning new Orvis Flagship Store, a spacious building with an indoor/outdoor trout pond.
 This new flagship store is the perfect complement to this retailer which has been supplying the needs of fishermen and other sporting folk since 1856.
-Other upscale outdoors attractions include the Orvis Fly Fishing School, the Land Rover Driving School and the British School of Falconry!
+Other upscale outdoors attractions include the Orvis Fly Fishing School, and the Land Rover Driving School.

 The Green Mountains up within Manchester to 3,100 feet on the east, then roll off into heavily forested uplands punctuated by picturesque villages, all noteworthy destinations in their own right.
 Read About Our Member Towns.